Azure/Mission-Critical-Online/docs/reference-implementation/Health-Failure-Analysis.md

 | **Pod utilization reaches the allocated capacity**      | When resource requests/limits are configured incorrectly, pods can reach 100% CPU utilization and start failing requests. <br />During load test **the observed behavior wasn’t blocking** – application retry mechanism was able to recover failed requests, causing a longer request duration, without surfacing the error to the client.
 Excessive load would eventually break it. | No (if not excessive) |
 | **3rd-party container images / registry not available** | Some components like cert-manager and ingress-nginx require downloading container images from external container registries (outbound traffic).
 In case one or more of these repositories or images are unavailable, new instances on new nodes (where the image is not already cached) might not be able to start. | Partially (during scale and update/upgrade operations) |

++ check cluster upgrades - do they or don't they kill pods?
++ scale in operations - no outage, happens gracefully
++ consider importing external images into local ACR

 ### (stamp) Event Hub

 | **Risk**                    | **Impact/Mitigation/Comment**                | **Outage** |